 PHILIPS AFFINITY 50 Ultrasound Machine

-The Philips Affiniti 70 is a high-end shared-service ultrasound machine that was developed in 2014 based on the premium EPIQ 7.
-The Affiniti 70 looks nearly identical to the EPIQ 7 and EPIQ 5 and offers many of the same features, including single crystal PureWave transducers.
-The Philips Affiniti 70 also has many of the same technologies as the EPIQ series ultrasounds, including the QLAB onboard quantification set and ShareWave elastography.
-A unique feature of the Affiniti 70 is that it offers ShearWave.
-As a shared service ultrasound machine, the Affiniti 70 excels at cardiology as well as women’s health, vascular and radiology ultrasound applications.
-Philips ultrasounds are most well known for their cardiac imaging superiority, but the Philips Affiniti 70 also features high image quality for its price level.
-An alternative system at a lower price point is the Affiniti 50, although only the Affiniti 70 has the PureWave transducers and ShearWave Elastography.
-Scroll below for additional details and specifications on the Affiniti 70, or contact us today for more information.
+The Philips Affinity 70 is a high-end shared-service ultrasound machine that was developed in 2014 based on the premium EPIQ 7.
+The Affinity 70 looks nearly identical to the EPIQ 7 and EPIQ 5 and offers many of the same features, including single crystal PureWave transducers.
+The Philips Affinity 70 also has many of the same technologies as the EPIQ series ultrasounds, including the QLAB onboard quantification set and ShareWave elastography.
+A unique feature of the Affinity 70 is that it offers ShearWave.
+As a shared service ultrasound machine, the Affinity 70 excels at cardiology as well as women’s health, vascular and radiology ultrasound applications.
+Philips ultrasounds are most well known for their cardiac imaging superiority, but the Philips Affinity 70 also features high image quality for its price level.
+An alternative system at a lower price point is the Affinity 50, although only the Affinity 70 has the PureWave transducers and ShearWave Elastography.
+Scroll below for additional details and specifications on the Affinity 70, or contact us today for more information.

 PHILIPS AFFINITY 50 Ultrasound Machine

-PHILIPS AFFINITY 50 Ultrasound Machine, Application training for Philips Affiniti 70.
+PHILIPS AFFINITY 50 Ultrasound Machine, Application training for Philips Affinity 70.

 Ultrasound Supply recommends the use of a surge protector along with a dedicated power outlet.
 Probes should be disinfected after every use with a disinfectant wipe proven not to damage the lens.

-Dimensions and Weight of the Philips Affiniti 70
+Dimensions and Weight of the Philips Affinity 70

 Height: (adjustable, maximum) 1626 mm (64 in), (minimum) 1422 mm (56 in)